digao-dalpiaz/CompInstall/README.md

 This app allows you to distribute your Delphi component without having to do a long task list to manually install the component into IDE (*when you are providing component sources, of course*).

 In addition, if the component is hosted on GitHub, you can indicate the path of the repository and the application will check for updates directly in the repository's Releases.

+## Features

+- Detects all Delphi versions installed and allows programmer to choose which IDE to install.
+- Compiles packages generating BPL files.
+- Installs packages into IDE.
+- Registers paths into Library Path.
+- Copies required resource files to compiled folder (.dfm, .res, ...).
+- Updates component hosted at GitHub automatically.
+- Supports 32 bits and 64 bits compilation.

 ## How to use